pcrausaz/flyrt-web/faq.md

 ### Do I need to share my location?
 For better results, you should authorize the application to get access to the location data.
 By sharing your location with your match you maximize the chance to connect with specific matches at your destional.
 You do not need to share your location to use Flyrt, but by not sharing your location, you minimize your chance to connect with your matches.

-### I do not get enough suggestions
-Your free account comes with a limited number of daily suggestions, as long as your profile finds it match.
-If you do not want to wait for the next round of suggestions, you can use In-App Purchase to upgrade to Premium or to get access to one-time suggestion triggers.

 ### Can I delete my account
 Go to profile settings and select "Delete Account.